Top 6 Tax Write Offs for Self Employed Professionals

 consultant managing expenses

 While there are many tax deductions available to independents, here are six categories of common expenses you should consider tracking.
-In each of these areas, keep detailed records or receipts (either through a firm such as MBO Partners or via your own accounting strategy) to ensure proper deduction at the end of the year.
+In each of these areas, keep detailed records or receipts to ensure proper deduction at the end of the year.

 1. Marketing Your Business

-Having a marketing strategy in place for your business is a big part of landing new clients and maintaining steady growth.
-While there are many marketing activities that can be done for free such as blogging or social networking, other activities require a financial investment of some sort.
+Your business marketing strategy is a big part of landing new clients and maintaining steady growth.
+While there are many marketing activities that can be done for free or low cost such as blogging or social networking, other activities require a bigger financial investment.
 Independents can generally deduct advertising and promotional expenses directly related to business activities such as paying for an ad, purchasing business cards, or hiring someone to create your personal website.

 If you work from home and have a workspace exclusively dedicated to your business, you can deduct this as a home office expense.
 There are a few ways to do this—a simplified method based on square footage, or the regular method that requires additional calculations.